Avoyelles Public Charter School: Academics

 The Avoyelles Public Charter School offers a rigorous academic curriculum, ensuring that its students will be well prepared for college.
 Along with the essential subjects, there are several special classes offered.
 The K-8th grade programs teach French, the middle school teaches an engineering course.
 High school students are able to take Dual Enrollment classes, allowing students to earn college credits while learning more advanced skills, giving students an advantage upon entering a secondary-education program.
 Currently offered Dual Enrollment courses include College Algebra, Trigonometry, Pre-calculus, Speech, and two Englishes.
 More Dual Enrollment courses can be taken online via the Louisiana Virtual School.
 College credit can also be earned by taking AP courses via the Louisiana Virtual School and taking engineering courses.
 AP courses require students to score at a certain level on its respectable exam in order to receive college credit.
 The engineering courses have a similar requirement.

 Students enjoy taking classes through the previously mentioned Louisiana Virtual School, because it allows them to pursue their interests in countless courses.
-Some include psychology, astronomy, computer programming, and video game design.

-APCS offers many electives including choir, show choir, musical theatre, art, ceramics, web design, publications, band, percussion, French, Spanish, speech, debate, physical education, health, and, personal fitness.
+APCS offers many electives including choir, show choir, musical theatre, art, ceramics, web design, publications, band, percussion, French, debate, physical education, health, and, personal fitness.

-In 2009 APCS established its edible schoolyard where students are involved in growing organic vegetables and flowers.
+In 2009, APCS established its edible schoolyard where students are involved in growing organic vegetables and flowers.
 However, this program was discontinued in 2011.